antrea-io/antrea/docs/packetcapture-guide.md

 that meet this criterion and upload them to the specified sftp server.
 Users can download the packet file from the sftp server(or from local antrea-agent pod) and analyze its contents with network diagnose tools like Wireshark or tcpdump.

+Currently we support max to `15` concurrrent PacketCapture session running at the same time.